Snow-covered pine trees in a winter forest at sunrise

 How much can European firms save?

-Cost reductions vary by role and seniority, but structured hiring in Nigeria can significantly reduce total employment expenditure compared to Western European markets.
+Cost reductions vary by role and seniority, but structured hiring in Nigeria can reduce total employment costs compared with Western European markets.

 How does Alpha Global ensure compliance?

-Through Employer of Record structures, GDPR-aligned data handling, and locally compliant employment contracts managed under European governance oversight.
+Through Employer of Record options, GDPR-aligned data handling, and local employment contracts managed under European governance oversight.

-Nigeria’s rise as a global technology contributor is no longer speculative.
-It is measurable in startup valuations, engineering output, and international collaboration.
+Nigeria’s rise as a global technology contributor is increasingly visible in startup growth, engineering output, and international collaboration.

-For European companies willing to move beyond outdated perceptions, Nigeria tech talent is not just a hidden opportunity.
+For European companies willing to move beyond outdated perceptions, Nigerian tech talent is not just a hidden opportunity.
 It is a strategic lever for sustained competitiveness in a rapidly evolving digital economy.

 ABOUT ALPHA GLOBAL